 Can I wear a tuxedo to a casual wedding?

 You certainly can wear a tux to a casual wedding, though it might not be a good call.
 Part of dressing well is knowing how to dress for the occasion and at a casual wedding, there really is no need to flex with a tuxedo or something equivalent.
-Just stick to a nice jacket and some slacks and you should be fine.
+Just stick to a nice jacket and some slacks (a dark suit is best) and you should be fine.

-What are common options for business casual attire?
+What are common options for casual wedding attire?

-Some of the most common clothing items for business casual dress include chinos, a button-down, and a blazer.
+Some of the most common clothing items for a casual wedding dress code include chinos, a button-down, and a blazer.